paulfdunn/go-parser/README.md

 Parsed output is written to <USER_HOME>/tmp/go-parser/<DATA_FILE_NAME>.parsed.txt; hashes are written to <USER_HOME>/tmp/go-parser/<DATA_FILE_NAME>.hashes.txt.
 While the output files are being written the suffix is ".locked".
 When the files are fully processed the ".locked" suffix is removed and callers can use the output files.
 ### Sqlite3
 Providing the input parameters `sqlite3datatable`, `sqlite3file`, `sqlite3hashtable` will cause the ouput to be directly written to an Sqlite3 database.
+### INSERT INTO
+Providing the `sqlout` parameter causes the output to be written as SQL `INSERT INTO` statements. `VALUES` in the statements are quotes according to `Scanner.SqlQuoteColumns`.
+The assumption here is that the caller will create a database that with the expected fields, plus a enough NULLable string columns to accept the maximum number of extracts.

 ## Examples
 For full working examples and additional documentation see [parser_test.go](./parser/parser_test.go)